mpalmr/css-lab/README.md

 ## Instructions
+All relevant files are located in the _'public'_ directory.
 Open the index.html and custom.css files in an HTML editor of your choice.
-These are provided in a GitHub Repo.

 Complete the following tasks using your existing CSS knowledge and the online resources available to you.

 ### Within the _'index.html'_ file: